 - Add The Solution Just Like Brake Fluid

-After making the solution of soap and water, add it just like you will add normal brake fluid.
+After making the soap and water solution, add it just like you will add normal brake fluid.

 - Use Your Brakes Sparingly

-While the solution of soap and water will make your brakes work almost like normal, you should only use your brakes sparingly.
+While the soap and water solution will make your brakes work almost like normal, you should only use your brakes sparingly.
 The objective of doing this is to avoid overheating the solution and the system.

 - Flush Out The Solution

-Once you get back to civilization, you should get the solution flushed out at a reputable repair shop to make sure it does not damage your braking system.
+Once you return to civilization, you should get the solution flushed out at a reputable repair shop to ensure it does not damage your braking system.

 Summary

 A solution of soap and water is the best emergency alternative for brake fluid.
 This is because it works.
-However, you should use it only when ABSOLUTELY necessary because it also has the potential to damage your braking system.
+However, it would be best if you used it only when necessary because it also has the potential to damage your braking system.